 Campbell University recognizes the privilege of the faculty member to accept outside employment.
 Appropriate faculty activities can enrich professional competence and provide a service to society.
 It is also recognized that excellence in teaching requires time and energy, and that the first professional responsibility of the faculty member is to the University.
 A faculty member must receive approval before accepting outside employment.
-Requests for approval of outside employment by the faculty member, including teaching at another institution, shall be made in advance and will be reviewed by the Department Chair, the Dean of the College or School, and the Vice President for Academic Affairs & Provost.
+Requests for approval of outside employment by the faculty member, including teaching at another institution or consulting engagements, shall be made in advance and must be reviewed and approved by the Department Chair, the Dean of the College or School, and the Vice President for Academic Affairs & Provost before the faculty member accepts outside employment.
 The Department Chair will communicate the final decision to the faculty member.
 These principles will be followed in making a decision: